Jordanville railway station: History

 Jordanville station opened on 5 May 1930, when the railway line from East Malvern was extended to Glen Waverley.
 The station was named after the Jordan family, mainly John Jordan, who was an early settler and shire councillor.
-The original name of the station, Kabbareng, is an Indigenous word meaning "upper".
+The station was initially to be named "Summer Hill", which was abandoned due to the existing station name in Sydney and its similarity with Somerville and Somerton.
+Victorian Railways then came up with Kabbareng, an Indigenous word meaning "upper".
 The name was controversial, as evidenced by a letter sent to the editor of The Argus, on 4 March 1930, using the pseudonym "Anti-Kabbareng".
 An article in The Age, on 21 March 1930, stated that: "At the last meeting of the Mulgrave Council indignation was expressed at the name of Kabbareng being selected for the railway station at Box Hill-road on the new Darling-Glen Waverley line.
 The council's recommendation was Jordan.
 It was decided to ask the district Parliamentary representatives to take up the matter in support of the name selected by the council."

 In the 1950s, the level crossing was removed at Jordanville by moving the railway above Huntingdale road.

 In 2014, Metro Trains Melbourne was forced to upgrade the track near Jordanville due to the poor maintenance of tracks.